nasimpc/Robot-Navigation-Anomaly-Detection-and-Causal-Analysis/assignment1/task.md

 > The framework considers several kinds of variations in simulated scenarios, such as:
 > 1. Differences in map structures and layouts
 > 2. Location and size of obstacles
-> 3. Variations or disturbances in sensor data
+> 3. Variations or disturbances in sensor data and its drop rate
 > 4. Changes in starting and goal positions, including varying waypoints
 >
 > I have collected a substantial dataset from multiple simulated TurtleBot runs that cover these kinds of variations.
 The dataset includes scenario-related information and various logs recorded during each run.